meetalva/alva/CONTRIBUTING.md

 Editorconfig helps developers define and maintain consistent coding styles between different editors and IDEs.
 There are a lot of plugins for editors/IDEs that support .editorconfig.

-You'll find more informations, extentions for editors and IDEs at the [editorconfig page](http://editorconfig.org/).
+You'll find more information, extensions for editors and IDEs at the [editorconfig page](http://editorconfig.org/).

 ### Commit message conventions